Kernel vs Smart (previously know as Smartshares)

 KiwiSaver Options

-- Investors can access Smartshares ETFs via the SuperLife KiwiSaver scheme
+- Investors can access Smart's ETFs via the Smart KiwiSaver scheme (previously known as SuperLife KiwiSaver)

-- SuperLife allows for a mix of over 40 Smartshares ETFs in a KiwiSaver plan
+- Investors can select and mix over 40 Smart ETFs in a KiwiSaver plan

 - No annual membership or platform fees are charged